Minimum Cow Protection Standards ISKCON LAW 507

 Devotees owning some land and cows with access to communal rotational grazing and harvesting in order to fully provide for their cows.

-A Cow/Land Trust established to secure cow care.
+A Cow/Land Trust was established to secure cow care.

-Breeding not to exceed carrying capacity of the land.
+Breeding is not to exceed the carrying capacity of the land.

 Permitted